Anuraah01/AgroBridge/README.md

 # AgroBridge
-AgroBridge a 3MTT hackacthon project for marking of farm product
+AgroBridge a 3MTT hackacthon project for marketing of farm product